Takuma Sato (basketball)

 Takuma Sato (佐藤 卓磨, Satō Takuma) is a Japanese professional basketball player for Chiba Jets of the B.League in Japan.
 He played college basketball for Tokai University.

-On August 20, 2018, the Japanese Olympic Committee penalized Sato after he was found to have solicited prostitutes while visiting Jakarta.
+On August 20, 2018, the Japanese Olympic Committee penalized Sato after he was found to have solicited prostitutes while in Jakarta for the 2018 Asian Games.
 He was ultimately suspended from official competition for a year.